 - Ask to sub the oat milk for your preferred milk

-You can also call it the Piedmont or the Torta di Nocciole if you prefer.
-(Piedmont is Italian region known for their hazelnuts and a Torta di Nocciole or “hazelnut cake” often incorporates olive oil into the cake batter.)
+You can also call it the Piedmont if you prefer.
+(Piedmont is Italian region known for their hazelnuts.)

-What Does the Salty Italian Taste Like?
+What Does the Torta di Nocciole Taste Like?

 This custom Shaken Oleato Espresso tastes like slightly sweet and nutty.
 There’s a hint of umami from the combination of these flavors with the olive oil and salt.
 It should theoretically taste sweeter as there are four pumps of syrup and caramel sauce in there, but the olive oil really cuts through it.